mfxstudios/entrust/README.md

 # Launch each ticket in its own terminal window (best for monitoring)
 entrust parallel IOS-1234 IOS-1235 IOS-1236 --new-terminal

+# Interactive mode for multiple tickets - guide Claude in each terminal
+entrust parallel IOS-1234 IOS-1235 --interactive
 ```

+**Notes:**
-**Note:** When using `--new-terminal`, each ticket runs in a dedicated terminal window instead of using worktree-based parallelization.
+- When using `--new-terminal`, each ticket runs in a dedicated terminal window instead of using worktree-based parallelization.
 This provides better visibility but doesn't enforce the `--max-concurrent` limit.
+- `--interactive` automatically enables `--new-terminal` and launches each ticket with interactive mode, allowing you to guide Claude separately in each terminal window.

 ### `feedback`